Marlene Hedblom: Personal life

-Since her retirement in 2007, Hedblom has worked as a speaker and a club professional at Arlandastad Golf, Bro Hof Slott Golf Club and Fågelbro Golf & Country Club, all in the Stockholm area in Sweden, were she lives.
+Since her retirement in 2007, Hedblom has worked as a speaker and a club professional at Arlandastad Golf, Bro Hof Slott Golf Club and Fågelbro Golf & Country Club, all in the Stockholm area in Sweden, where she lives.

 Hedblom was in a relationship with singer-songwriter Patrik Isaksson.
 Since the end of 2018, she had a relationship with former road racing driver Christer Lindholm.